shtakai/poc-vpn-detection/Readme.md

 ![](assets/demo.gif)

-I wanted to explore an idea for how to implement a VPN detection service à la Netflix or any other geo-restricted content.
+I wanted to explore an idea I had for how to implement a VPN detection service à la Netflix or any other geo-restricted content.

+**UPDATE: Turns out this idea isn't that good and fails in a lot of cases.
+I'll leave this project up but know that it has a high false positive rate.
+Thanks for playing!**

 ## The Idea